 Step Four – Consider How to Transfer or Liquidate Retirement Accounts

-Prior to age 59 1/2, retirement plan distributions are subject to a penalty tax in plus ordinary income tax.
-An exception to the tax penalty are transfers of all or a portion of a retirement plan to a spouse as part of a divorce settlement.
+Prior to age 59 1/2, retirement plan distributions are subject to a penalty tax plus ordinary income tax.
+An exception to the tax penalty is transfers of all or a portion of a retirement plan to a spouse as part of a divorce settlement.
 Income taxes still apply, so any assets you receive from a “qualified plan,” such as a 401(k), are subject to a mandatory tax withholding.
 To avoid this mandatory withholding, the transfer must be made directly to another retirement account, such as your own IRA.
-If you need to cash out on some of the plan, take them out before your spouse transferring them to your IRA to avoid the penalty tax for an early distribution.
+If you need to cash out on some of the plans, take them out before your spouse transfers them to your IRA to avoid the penalty tax for early distribution.

 Step Five – Consider Your Credit